alexander-hagen/node-api-huobi/README.md

 # node-api-huobi

-**FfunctionWARNING: This package is still early beta!
+**WARNING: This package is still early beta!
 Expect breaking changes until this sees a major release.**

 Non-official implementation of Huobi's API's.
 Developed for personal use.